sparkflows/sparkflows-docs/docs/hpe/admin-guide/keycloak_setup.rst

       :width: 60%
       :alt: HPE UA Keycloak clients

 #.
-Click on the ua client and then navigate to the settings section.
-Scroll down and add the sparkflows oidc callback url
+Click on the UA client and then navigate to the settings section.
+Scroll down and add the sparkflows OIDC callback URL

    .. figure:: ../../_assets/hpe/keycloak-redirect-uris.png
       :width: 60%
       :alt: HPE UA Keycloak callback urls

 #.
-Navigate to the Credentials section to copy the client secret, which will be used in sparkflows application properties.
+Navigate to the Credentials section to copy the client secret, which will be used in Sparkflows application properties.

    .. figure:: ../../_assets/hpe/client-details.png
       :width: 60%